chilio/laravel-dusk-ci/README.md

 **Gitlab Continous Integration CI** ?
 Find more on [gitlab-runner](https://hub.docker.com/r/gitlab/gitlab-runner/)

-You may wonder why deprecated versions are still available?
-The answer is pretty straightforward, so you can still **browser test your old Laravel apps** while migrating to the new versions.
+You may be wondering why deprecated versions are still available.
+The main reason is to allow for browser testing of your older Laravel applications while you're transitioning to newer versions.

-This is a **plug and play** package, for your **CI testing environment** in **Gitlab**.
+This **plug-and-play** package is designed for your **CI** testing environment in GitLab.

-Simply choose the corresponding version of your PHP interpreter (according to your Laravel version) and you should be good to go.
+All you need to do is select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.

-Colours show current state of PHP lifetime and supported versions.
-Please note that **all published images** are fully working and completely usable.
+Colors indicate the current state of PHP's life cycle and supported versions.
+Please note that all published images are fully functional and entirely usable.

 ### **Compatibility**